-The holidays are a great time for relaxing with family and friends, taking time to participate in festive activities such as holiday parties and celebrations that typically include lots of food and drink.
+The holidays are a great time for relaxing with family and friends, taking time to participate in festive activities such as holiday parties and celebrations, but these typically include lots of food and drink.
 It’s the most wonderful time of the year, right?! 😉 Yes, but perhaps not so much for our bodies.

 Anytime we consume more sugar than we’re used to, our bodies become more acidic than usual.
-Ideally, we want our bodies to be in an alkaline state (more on this in an upcoming post).
+Ideally, we want our bodies to be in an alkaline state.
 Sugar has been proven to be more addictive than cocaine.
 Yup.
 And it’s in so many of the food-like products that are available.

 However, many online recommendations for staying away from sweets during the holidays simply say “just say no” or “go for a walk” or one of my favorites, “weigh yourself everyday.”
 I’m not sure how those suggestions will ultimately help because when I was addicted to sugar, walking away from cookies and cake was near impossible!
 And the temptations around the holidays are everywhere.
 From the coworkers who bring in donuts to the late afternoon “pick me ups” when you’re approaching dinner time.